resourcefulmind/study-notes/polygon-web3-bootcamp/intro-to-blockchain.md

 ### What is Blockchain?

 It is a decentralized system of secure and trusted distributed databases.
-It is a distributed ledger which records and shared the transaction details across many nodes which are part of the network so that the data is not modified.
+It is a distributed ledger which records and shares the transaction details across many nodes which are part of the network so that the data is not modified.
 Each and every participant has the same copy of the immutable ledger(cannot be changed)

 > In simpler words, a blockchain is a chain of blocks that contain information.
 It is a distributed ledger that duplicates and distributes transactions across the network of computers participating in the blockchain.